nbarbettini/little-aspnetcore-book/chapters/automated-testing/integration-testing.md

 In order to test the whole stack (including controller routing), integration tests typically make HTTP calls to your application just like a web browser would.

-To write integration tests that make HTTP requests, you could manually start your application and tests at the same time, and write your tests to make requests to `http://localhost:5000`.
-ASP.NET Core provides a nicer way to host your application for testing, however: the `TestServer` class. `TestServer` can host your application for the duration of the test, and then stop it automatically when the test is complete.
+To perform an integration test, you could start your application and manually make requests to http://localhost:5000.
+However, ASP.NET Core provides a better alternative: the `TestServer` class.
+This class can host your application for the duration of the test, and then stop it automatically when the test is complete.

 ### Create a test project